matthew-sirman/help-lang/README.md

 <b>Highly Esoteric Language for Programming</b>

 A simple (incomplete) functional programming language.
-Compiler (incomplete) written in C, alongside interpreter for executing compiled code.
+The parser and interpreter are written written in C.